Julia Brystiger

 Julia Brystiger (/pl/; née Prajs; 25 November 1902 – 9 October 1975) was a Polish communist activist and member of the security apparatus in socialist Poland.
 She was also known as Julia Brystygier, Bristiger, Brustiger, Briestiger, Brystygierowa, Bristigierowa, and by her nicknames – given by the victims of torture: Luna, Bloody Luna, Daria, Ksenia, and Maria.
-The nickname Bloody Luna was a direct reference of her Gestapo-like methods during interrogations.
+The nickname Bloody Luna was a direct reference to her Gestapo-like methods during interrogations.
 Her pen name was Julia Preiss.
 She was the author of several books.

 Life

 Brystiger was the daughter of a Jewish pharmacist from Stryj (now Ukraine).
 In 1920, she graduated from high school in Lwów (new Second Polish Republic) and married a Zionist activist Natan (Nathan) Brystiger (1890-1932).
 She studied history at the Lwów University while pregnant and a year later gave birth to a son, Michał Brystiger (1921–2016), a musicologist.

 After graduating from University, Brystiger went to Paris where she continued her education, receiving a PhD in philosophy.
 Upon their return, in 1928–1929, she got a job at a high school in Vilnius and in a Jewish Teacher's College Tarbuch.
 Since 1927, she was an active participant in the communist movement, and in 1929 was fired because of her communist agitation.
 Working for the Communist Party of Poland, she was arrested several times, and in 1937 was sentenced to 2 years in prison.